sandeepdkl/Realtime-Face-Emotion-Recognition/README.md

 Realtime face recognition using transfer learning.
 Here, I have applied MobileNetV2 to do prediction.
 My dataset contains 7 folders in which each of them contain images of faces of 7 differenet emotions: angry, disgust, fear, happy, neutral, sad and surprise.
-We will use this for training purpose.
+I have used this for training purpose.
 And the testing data contains the 7 folders with same emotions.

 There are various types of  transfer learning model for image classification such as: